alphagov/govuk-rfcs/rfc-163-cdn-rationalisation.md

 Fastly have recently introduced an edge compute platform called [Compute@Edge](https://www.fastly.com/products/edge-compute).
 This platform would allow us to express our CDN logic in a programming language, using an SDK provided by Fastly, instead of having to grapple with VCL.
 This could make it easier to maintain the functionality that can't be relocated to other parts of the stack, as well as allowing us to set up integration tests for our CDN logic.
 We are not (yet) proposing migrating to Compute@Edge, but if and when we decide to do so, it will be easier if there is less functionality to migrate.

 Across GDS we are standardising on infrastructure as code, and the use of Terraform to describe this infrastructure.
-Our Fastly service configuration has so far avoided this treatment, and is still deployed using custom Ruby code.
-We should address this by replacing our [handwritten Ruby scripts](https://github.com/alphagov/govuk-cdn-config/tree/main/lib) in [govuk-cdn-config](https://github.com/alphagov/govuk-cdn-config) with Terraform.
+We should standardise on Terraform for CDN deployment across all of our services.

 ## Proposal